NicolasNarvaez/NEngine.js/README.md

 Space Hierarchies allows to represent non-linear transformations like Bézier curves or fractal mappings from, for example object space into world space that modify the rendering and the physics for the interacting objects in those spaces.
 Thats right!, you can now create 3D hipersphere curved spaces inside 4D universes and simulate outer space accelerated expansion, or put many of those 4D universes inside six dimension spaces, curved like 4D hiperplanes, to construct complex space systems on which lot of different and interesting things can happen.
 You imagine literally seeing your galactic army crossing the universe bending into another reality?, now you can.

 ### Fast:
 For all of its capabilities it has a good performance, that can work very good also in a smartphone, thanks to NMath optimization system on which it compiles extremely optimized hardcoded math operations in the given dimension in real time.
-Anyway, i need support improving the data structures in physic system and overall engine design because i´m not an expert.
+Anyway, i need support improving the data structures in physicssystem and overall engine design because i´m not an expert.

 ## How it works: